 Visitors who have already been to Kylemore and visited before June of 2019 should consider another visit.
 Since that date, the abbey offers a Visitor’s Experience that uniquely brings to life the endearing stories of generations of people who have lived, worked, studied, and worshiped inside the granite walls.
 Their stories are told through historic photographs, audio-visuals, displays of artifacts, and more.

-The self-guided experience combines modern interpretative techniques with restored rooms and period décor on the abbey’s ground floor.
+Back to the tour.
+It combines modern interpretative techniques with restored rooms and period décor on the abbey’s ground floor.
 A brochure with a map and guide is available in nine languages.
 Guides are available to answer questions about the abbey’s beginnings in the 1860s and how it evolved from a romantic gift to a Benedictine abbey in 1920.
 The upstairs of the building is a residence for the nuns and is closed to the public.

 Things to see and do aren’t limited to the old castle and residence.
 The Victorian Walled garden with its six-acre labyrinth of gardens is easily one of the best to visit in Europe.
 It features a formal floral garden, a vegetable garden, an herb garden, fruit trees, shade ferns, greenhouses, and the famous head gardener’s house.

-You can pay your respects to Kylemore’s first residents at the nearby Mausoleum.
+One thing I thought was very appropriate was that you can pay your respects to Kylemore’s first residents at the nearby Mausoleum.
 Mitch Henry brought his wife’s body back from Egypt in 1874 and had the Mausoleum built for her.
 When Mitchell died in the UK, his body was brought back to Kylemore Estates to rest in peace beside his beloved wife.

-Visitors to Kylemore Abbey can participate in guided tours and history talks to learn Abbey’s history.
 The entrance hall, inner hall, middle room, drawing room, dining room, and audio-visual room are open to tours.
 You’ll learn that the wooden floors, oak paneling, fireplaces, and much of the furniture are original.
 The guides have a way of vibrantly bringing the past to life through their stories.

 A tour of the Victorian Walled Garden takes about 30 minutes and doesn’t require booking.
 During June, July, and August, the garden tour is complimentary.